 I think the best case scenario which is really difficult for some people to do is actually to put 20% down so that you can eliminate that private mortgage insurance altogether and qualify for a conventional loan.

 Owning a house with any mortgage is probably better than not home buying a house at all.
 In certain instances buying a house of course isn't right for everyone.
 If you want to buy a house and you have to choose a different type of mortgage in order to do so, by all means go for it.

 A couple of other loans that FHA offers is a VA.
 VA loans are for veterans.
 The main benefit of VA loans is that they don't require any money down.
 You can buy a house with as little as $0.
 Just the closing cost and a few other things are required to close.
 Another type of FHA loan is a USDA loan.
 These are for rural people who have low or modest incomes.
 You have to make less than 115% of the median income in your area.
 So you have to make at least around what the median is or below.
 When home buying a property in a rural location in order to qualify for these loans, you will find different qualifications as well.

-House Closing Costs - Upfront & Hidden Costs of Your New House Purchase
+The Closing Costs - Upfront Costs of Buying a Home

 A lot of times you have to pay the prorated taxes.
 You have to pay the taxes on your house upfront for that year.
 You have to pay for an entire years worth of homeowners insurance at the time when you close as well.
 Determining real estate taxes is easy.
 Depending on where you live property taxes are generally 2-3% per year of the price of the property.
 This is just a guideline but if you have a property worth about a hundred thousand dollars, you can safely assume you'll have to pay $2,000-$3,000 a year in property taxes.
 Make sure to get a good estimate on the cost of your insurance premiums as well.